xabinapal/traefik-customizable-auth-forward-plugin/readme.md

 - **Absolute URL header**: Send the complete original request URL in a single header for authentication servers that require it.
 - **Request customization**: Fine-tune communication with your authentication server through configurable timeouts and TLS settings.
 - **Enhanced header/cookie management**: More granular control over which headers and cookies are copied to/from the authentication server.
+- **Status code mappings**: Customize HTTP status codes returned by the authentication server with global and path-based mappings.

 ## Installation